 We are still waiting on additional forgiveness guidance from the SBA.
-This document was based on what we know as of June 8, 2020 and includes the latest information from the bill signed on June 5, 2020.
-In addition, more information and the loan forgiveness application can be found on the SBA's website.
+This document was based on what we know as of November 19, 2020 and includes the latest information.
+In addition, more information and the loan forgiveness applications can be found on the SBA's website.
+There are now three forgiveness forms: S, or "short" form for loans less than \$50,000; EZ for sole proprietors and loans where there are no changes in headcount or reduction in salaries; and the "long" form for all other loans.
+Loans over \$2 million will also require an additional form to assess the necessity of the loan.